fantin-mesny/Scripts_analysis_ancient_fungal_antimicrobials/README.md

 The AMAPEC software is available, together with the training dataset and the training pipeline at [github.com/fantin-mesny/amapec](https://github.com/fantin-mesny/amapec)

 ### Analysis of the secretomes of 3 phylogenetically distant fungi with distinct lifestyles:
-- All data and analysis script in [Analysis of 3 secretomes](https://github.com/fantin-mesny/Scripts_analysis_ancient_fungal_antimicrobials/tree/main/Analysis%20of%203%20secretomes)
+- Secretomes, annotation data and analysis script in [Analysis of 3 secretomes](https://github.com/fantin-mesny/Scripts_analysis_ancient_fungal_antimicrobials/tree/main/Analysis%20of%203%20secretomes)

 ### Comparative genomics in a dataset of 150 fungal secretomes
 - Secretomes, orthology prediction data and analysis scripts in [Comparative genomics of 150 secretomes](https://github.com/fantin-mesny/Scripts_analysis_ancient_fungal_antimicrobials/tree/main/Comparative%20genomics%20of%20150%20fungal%20secretomes)